Info

 Famous 5:

-If you could let your 20 year old self know one thing, what would it be? — That she had even more self-confidence than she did
+• If you could let your 20 year old self know one thing, what would it be? — Not to go and run for corporate

 Time Stamped Show Notes: